chaerla/ohl-monolith/README.md

 ```

 ### with docker
-- Copy `.env.sail.example` into `.env` and fill with your local env variables.
-The API_URL variable is the URL where the backend service is running.
+- Has to be run via wsl/linux
+- Copy `.env.sail.example` into `.env`.
+Modify only the API_URL.
+If running via wsl, the host should be windows' IP.
 ```bash
 $ npm run dev #to pack the frontend assets
 $ ./vendor/bin/sail up